Are you looking for the best push notification software for your website?

 It is super easy to set up and is a perfect solution for both beginners as well as advanced users.
 It works on both HTTP and HTTPs websites, and they support all devices / browsers.

 It comes with powerful features that marketers love such as A/B testing, automatic drip campaigns, smart opt-in reminders, custom-triggered campaigns, interactive message options, and more.

-Their marketing automation feature, triggered campaign, lets you automatically create abandoned cart notification, schedule messages, send price drop alerts, and more.
+Their marketing automation feature, triggered campaign, lets you automatically create abandoned cart notifications, schedule messages, send price drop alerts, and more.